 If you bought an album in your package, once you have your online gallery you can start to choose the images you want to be showcased by selecting them when you log in.
 I’ll send you an email that explains the design process, and once you are happy with the final layout I’ll order an album that you will love, and moments you can live again and again.

 If you didn’t initially choose an album package no worries!
-You can add an album anytime after your wedding.
+You can add a Handmade Wedding Album anytime before or after your wedding.
 Ideally, I would love all my couples to have this perfect memento of their day in an album that is made to be passed around and loved.